IgoyAI/new-sso/README.md

    ```
    Visit `http://localhost:8080` in your browser.

 The default home page shows a login button.
-After logging in with Google, links to your apps are displayed.
+After logging in with Google, buttons for the example applications are displayed:

+- **Sistem Informasi Keuangan (SIMKEU)**
+- **Sistem Informasi Persuratan**
+- **Sistem Informasi Kepegawaian**